 The Seasonal Energy Efficiency Ratio (SEER) represents a measurement of your air conditioner’s or heat pump’s cooling efficiency.
 The most notable difference between SEER ratings and EER ratings is that SEER is the degree of an air conditioner’s efficiency over throughout the entire cooling season, rather than its efficiency at a certain temperature level.
 Like the EER ratings, higher the SEER ratings mean better energy efficiency.
 More energy efficiency equates to more money savings and a decreased impact on the environment.
 If you’ve had your air conditioner for a while, the SEER rating could be as low as 8, while recent, more efficient models range from ratings of 13 – 23.

 You’ll certainly find more acronyms and unfamiliar lingo when you are researching your air conditioner replacement, but you’ll be more prepared by knowing these terms.
-If you have any questions about terminology you come across in your quest or if you need help with your air conditioner replacement, call Goode Bros AC & Heating in Katy at (833)-466-3322.
+If you have any questions about terminology you come across in your quest or if you need help with your air conditioner replacement, call Goode Bros AC & Heating in Longview at 903-284-2612.